jair00000/Remedi-Window-Solutions/README.md

-# Remedi Window Solution Website - GitHub Pages Deployment
+# Remedi Window Solution Website - Testing Deployment

 A professional, responsive website for Remedi Window Solution - a medium-sized business specializing in window installation, repair, and replacement services.